 - There is a 14-day stay limit during the summer months (7 days at Kalaloch), and Senior/Access Pass holders can get 50% off of the camping fee (this does NOT include the Annual America the Beautiful Pass).

 - Each standard campsite only accommodates eight people.
-If you have a larger group, you will need to book two campsites or book a group campsite at Kalaloch or Sol Duc.
+If you have a larger group, you will need to book two campsites or a group campsite at Kalaloch or Sol Duc.

 - Check the Campground Status Page to see the current conditions of each campground.

 This article contains information on the frontcountry camping experiences that are available within Olympic National Park.
-In other words, it covers places you can get to with your car
+In other words, it covers places you can get to with your car.

 If you’re interested in hike-in backcountry camping options, click here.